 - Modelling digital delays – some of which can sound like tape, analog etc (Boss DD-7, DD-20, Line 6 DL-4 and Echo Park, TC electronic Flashback, Strymon Brigadier and El Capistan etc).
 Some of these process the entire signal, while others work more like the simper units (keeping the dry signal analog at all times).

-It doesn’t matter if the dry signal is still kept analog or not – if the delay circuit itself is digital, it’s a digital delay.
-But some of them can be tweaked to sound surprisingly similar to a BBD delay – remember the filtering?
+For the purposes of this classification, it doesn’t matter if the dry signal is kept analog or not – if the delay circuit itself is digital, it’s a digital delay.
+Some will have an analog dry signal path, and some not.
+But both are digital delays.
+Also, some of them can be tweaked to sound surprisingly similar to a BBD delay – remember the filtering?
 If you keep that bit, and just replace the BBD chip(s) with a simple digital delay circuit such as the PT2399, you’ll be hard pressed to tell the difference in a band situation.
 But it’s still a digital delay – ”sounding like” and ”being” are two different things… 🙂

 Some companies like to market their digital delays as analog/digital hybrids, but in reality they are almost always simple digital delays (the analog parts they refer to is the ”everything else” bit).
 I’ve seen very few true hybrids, and the Seymour Duncan Deja Vu is one.
 In that unit, the initial delay is generated by an old-fashioned bucked brigade chip and filtering etc. In order to get longer delay times, they have then added a crystal clear digital delay circuit which can further delay the analog delay to delay times that would be impossible with BBD chips.
 Furthermore, you can dial it in so you’re hearing only the BBD or digital side, or anything in between.

 Now, to bring some sort of order of this chaos, here’s my proposed list of terms: